 The same Greek word, aphiemi, translated as forgiveness above, is used in other places with a very different (more accurate) translation.

-In the following examples, compare the meaning by inserting the words "walked away from" or "forgave" as the tense may require:
+In the following examples, compare the meaning of aphiemi by inserting the words "forgave" or "walked away from" as the word tense may require:

 * Jesus speaking to the woman at the well, "So the woman [aphiemi] (forgave or walked away from) her water pot, and went into the city."
 John 4:28